jonas-maratita/terraform-beginner-bootcamp-2023/README.md

 `terraform plan`

-This will generate out a changeset, about the state of our infrastructure and what will be changed.
+This will generate a changeset about the state of our infrastructure and what will be changed.

-We can output this changeset i.e.. "plan" to be passed to an apply, but often you can just ignore outputting.
+We can output this changeset i.e., "plan" to be passed to an apply, but often you can just ignore outputting.

 #### Terraform Apply